Hofls/useful-info/tech-books/design-it.md

   * Evaluate (e.g. walk through a piece of the architecture with different scenarios)
 * Design everything upfront or let design emerge during implementation?
 Usually best approach is in the middle
   * Big systems require a lot of upfront design.
 Small systems can cruise on emergent architecture
-* To make a good design - experiment, reduce risks, simplify, quickly iterate
+* To make a good design - experiment, quickly iterate, identify and reduce risks, simplify
 * Ways to deal with risk - Reduce probability / Reduce impact / Accept and do nothing
 * `ARS` / `Architecturally significant requirement` - requirement that has big influence on architecture \
   Architect should discover them and adapt architecture